drew94591/cryzelle/README.md

 # Future Upgrades
-* Control raw SQL queries into Object Relational Mapper.
+* Convert raw SQL queries into Object Relational Mapper.
 * Adding multiple wallet addresses for an account.
 * To show all the wallet transactions.
 * IOUcoins and loans.